Illustration of a woman gesturing with the text “Domain Authority vs Page Authority: Key Differences Explained” – SEO Insights by IdeasToReach.

 • Choosing which page needs better internal linking

-• Auditing low-performing pages
+• Auditing low-performing pages affected by bad links or weak structure

 How DA and PA Work Together in SEO